-Action out of turn will be binding if the action to that player has not changed.
+A: Action out of turn is subject to penalty and is binding if the action to the OOT player has not changed.
 A check, call or fold does not change action.
-If action changes, the out of turn bet is not binding and is returned to the out of turn player who has all options including: calling, raising, or folding.
-An out-of-turn fold is binding.
+If action changes, the OOT bet is not binding and is returned to the OOT player who has all options including: calling, raising, or folding.
+An OOT fold is binding.

-In no-limit or pot-limit, a raise must be made by (1) placing the full amount in the pot in one motion; or (2) verbally declaring the full amount prior to the initial placement of chips into the pot; or (3) verbally declaring “raise” prior to the placement of the amount to call into the pot and then completing the action with one additional motion.
+In no-limit or pot-limit, a raise must be made by (A) placing the full amount in the pot in one motion; or (B) verbally declaring the full amount prior to the initial placement of chips into the pot; or (C) verbally declaring “raise” prior to pushing out the exact amount to call into the pot and then completing the action with one additional motion.
 Under option C, if other than the exact amount to call, but less than a minimum raise is first put out, it will be ruled a minimum raise.
 It is the player’s responsibility to make his intentions clear.

-A raise must be at least the size of the largest previous bet or raise of the current betting round.
-If a player puts in a raise of 50% or more of the previous bet but less than the minimum raise, he must make a full raise.
-The raise will be exactly the minimum raise allowed (see exception for multiple same-denomination chips in Rule 40).
-In no-limit and pot limit, an all-in wager of less than a full raise does not reopen the betting to a player who has already acted.
+A: A raise must be at least the size of the largest previous bet or raise of the current betting round.
+If a player raises 50% or more of the previous bet but less than the minimum raise, he must make a full raise.
+The raise will be exactly the minimum raise allowed.

 Anytime when facing a bet or blind, placing a single oversized chip in the pot is a call if a raise isn’t first verbally declared.
 To raise with an oversized chip, raise must be declared before the chip hits the table surface.
 If raise is declared (but no amount), the raise is the maximum allowable for that chip.
 When not facing a bet, placing an oversized chip in the pot without declaration is a bet of the maximum for the chip.

-When facing a bet, unless a raise is first declared, multiple same-denomination chips is a call if there is not one chip that can be removed and still leave at least the call amount.
-Example of a call: preflop, blinds are 200-400: A raises to 1200 total (an 800 raise), B puts out two 1000 chips without declaring raise.
+When facing a bet, unless a raise is declared first, a multiple-chip bet is a call if there is not one chip that can be removed and still leave at least the call amount.
+Example: preflop, 200-400 blinds: A raises to 1200 total (an 800 raise), B puts out two 1000 chips without declaring raise.
 This is just a call because removing one 1000 chip leaves less than the amount to call (1200).
-If the single removal of any one chip leaves the call amount or more, the bet is governed by the 50% standard in Rule 38.
+If the single removal of any one chip leaves the call amount or more, the bet is governed by the 50% standard in Rule 41.
+See Illustration Addendum.

-There is no cap on the number of raises in no-limit.
-In limit events there will be a limit to raises even when heads-up until the tournament is down to 2 players; the house limit applies.
+There is no cap on the number of raises in no-limit and pot-limit.
+In limit events there is a limit to raises even when heads-up until the tournament is down to 2 players; the house limit applies.

 Poker is a game of alert, continuous observation.
 It is the caller’s responsibility to determine the correct amount of an opponent’s bet before calling, regardless of what is stated by the dealer or players.
 If a caller requests a count but receives incorrect information from the dealer or players, then places that amount in the pot, the caller is assumed to accept the full correct action & is subject to the correct wager or all-in amount.
 As with all tournament situations, Rule 1 may apply at TD’s discretion.

-Players are entitled to be informed of the pot size in pot-limit games only.
-Dealers will not count the pot in limit and no-limit games.
+Players are entitled to be informed of the pot size in pot-limit only.
+Dealers will not count the pot in limit and no-limit.
 Declaring “I bet the pot” is not a valid bet in no-limit but it does bind the player to making a valid bet (at least a minimum bet), and may be subject to penalty.
 If the player is facing a bet he must make a valid raise.

 Dealers will be responsible for calling string bets and raises.

 Players use unofficial betting terms and gestures at their own risk.
 These may be interpreted to mean other than what the player intended.
-Also, whenever the size of a declared bet can have multiple meanings, it will be ruled as the lesser value.
-Example: “I bet five”.
+Also, whenever the size of a declared bet can reasonably have multiple meanings, it will be ruled as the lesser value.
+Ex: “I bet five”.
 If it is unclear whether “five” means $500 or $5,000, the bet stands as $500.
-See Rules 3 & 37.
+See Rules 2, 3 & 40.

 Anytime before the end of the last betting round of a hand, folding in turn when there’s been no bet to you (ex: facing a check or first to act post-flop) or folding out of turn are both binding folds and may be subject to penalty.

-Conditional statements regarding future action are strongly discouraged; they may be binding and/or subject to penalty.
+Conditional statements regarding future action are non-standard and strongly discouraged; they may be binding and/or subject to penalty at TD’s discretion.
 Example: “if – then” statements such as “If you bet, then I will raise”.

 Players may not hold or transport tournament chips in any manner that takes them out of view.
 A player who does so will forfeit the chips and may be disqualified.
 The forfeited chips will be taken out of play.

 Players must protect their own hands at all times.
-If a hand is fouled or a dealer kills a hand by mistake, the player has no redress and is not entitled to a refund of bets.
-If the player initiated a bet or raise and hasn’t been called, the uncalled bet or raise will be returned to the player.
+If a hand is fouled or a dealer kills a hand by mistake, the player has no redress and is not entitled to a refund of called bets.
+If the player initiated a bet or raise and hasn’t been called, the uncalled bet or raise will be returned to him.

 Etiquette & Penalties